Alexis Bledel: Public image

 Bledel has appeared on the cover of numerous fashion magazines, including Teen Vogue, Glamour, CosmoGirl, Vanity Fair, Lucky, Elle Girl, Parade, Nylon, and Seventeen.
 In 2000, she appeared in print advertisements for Bonne Bell lip balm and Naturistics lip gloss.

 She has been included in magazine lists of the world's most beautiful women.
 In 2002, she was named one of Teen People's "25 Hottest Stars under 25".
 Bledel was ranked at number 87 on Maxim magazine's "Hot 100 of 2005" list.
 Bledel was named one of Us Weekly's "25 Most Stylish New Yorkers" in 2010.

 Personal life

 Bledel and fellow former Gilmore Girls co-star Milo Ventimiglia were in a relationship from December 2002 to June 2006.

 In 2012, Bledel began dating Vincent Kartheiser, whose character, Pete Campbell, shared scenes with her character Beth Dawes, during her guest-starring run on Mad Men.
 The couple announced their engagement in March 2013 and married in California in June 2014.
-Bledel gave birth to their first child, a son, in the fall of 2015.
-On August 10, 2022, Kartheiser filed for divorce from Bledel; the divorce was finalized on August 26.
+Bledel gave birth to their son in the fall of 2015.
+On August 10, 2022, Kartheiser filed for divorce from Bledel; the divorce was finalized on August 30.

 Bledel supported the 2012 re-election of Barack Obama and urged her fans to vote.